Transphobia: From government

-Transgender people also face the denial of right of asylum or inhuman treatment in process of asylum-seeking.
-For example, Fernanda Milan, a transgender woman from Guatemala, was placed in an asylum center for males in Denmark, and while there was raped by several men.
-She was in danger of deportation into Guatemala, where transgender people have no rights and face possible execution, but has since been granted entry.

-Transgender disenfranchisement is the practice of creating or upholding barriers that keep transgender individuals from voting and therefore restrict the principles of universal suffrage.
 Voter identification laws in the United States often impact transgender individuals' ability to vote, since many lack photo identification with their current name and gender.

 Prisons frequently make no attempt to accommodate transgender individuals, assigning them to facilities using only the criteria of genitalia, which is believed to contribute to the pervasiveness of prison rape with regards to transgender women.
-Prison staff have been noted to frequently deny trans women privileges disproportionately, and The Eighth Amendment right for an individual not to be given cruel or unusual punishment have historically not been liberally enforced in cases involving transgender inmates.
+Prison staff have been noted to frequently deny trans women privileges disproportionately, and the Eighth Amendment right for an individual not to be given cruel or unusual punishment has historically not been liberally enforced in cases involving transgender inmates.

+In July 2023, Russia enacted a law which had, among other measures, banned gender-affirming healthcare for all transgender people regardless of age and had also banned them from adopting children.

+Transgender people also face the denial of right of asylum or inhuman treatment in process of asylum-seeking.

 In education

 Within the school system, many transgender teens are harassed and mistreated with reported negative effects on both victim and the school's population in general.
-"Transgender youth frequently report fear and anxiety about using restrooms and locker rooms at school because they had experienced harassment by both peers and adults when using them."
+Transgender youth frequently report fear and anxiety about using restrooms and locker rooms at school because of harassment by both peers and adults when using them.
 Over 80% of transgender teens report feeling unsafe in a school environment, more than 40% report having been physically abused, and over 65% report being bullied online or via social media.
-Through official channels, such discrimination is generally underreported, and school officials may even participate in transphobic name-calling or victim-blaming.
+Such discrimination is generally underreported, and school officials may even participate in transphobic name-calling or victim-blaming.
 Additionally, administrative practices such as misgendering students in school records can contribute to transgender students' distress in school.

-A study done on Canadian high school students between December 2007 and June 2009 illustrated how the LGBTQ students feel unsafe at the school, and are exposed to insults and discrimination by their peers and sometimes even by their teachers.
-Even heterosexual students and teachers fear attack by transphobia on account of supporting or having a transgender friend or family member.
+A study done on Canadian high school students between December 2007 and June 2009 illustrated how the LGBTQ students felt unsafe at the school and were exposed to insults and discrimination by their peers and sometimes even by their teachers.